A-Lex-McLee/PATTERNIZE/README.md

 https://zenodo.org/records/10641183/files/436-Bech-Pfaff-2024-1.pdf?download=1

-Also consult the brief tutorial ("", in progress) to be found in this directory.
+Also consult the brief tutorial ("Patternize_tutorial.pdf"; in progress) to be found in this directory.